microprediction/m6/README.md

 # m6

 Some resources related to the M6-Forecasting competition.
+Pull requests welcome.

 ### Official rules